 How to reset the VW TPMS system?
 TPMS reset procedure might be slightly different for every VW car model.
+Also, you can use the obd2 scanner specially for vw.
 You’d need to recalibrate TPMS after inflating your tires.
 These steps are required for performing RPMS recalibration/resetting in VW cars

 - Ensure the proper pressure in all tires

 - Find the TPMS set button that usually appears with the universal TPMS icon and sometimes along with a “set” word on it.

 - Press and hold the TPMS set button until the system dings which means the calibration is finished.

 - If your VW car has an infotainment system, you can check the tire pressure status in the Status menu.
 You can initialize the “set” from there.

 - TPMS recalibration is done and the warning light would be off as you start the engine